-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.

-The implementation of the ELS Phonics scheme has had a marked impact on the Phonics delivery and learning throughout the school.
-As a result, our data was 86.7% of pupils in Year 1 passing the threshold.
+The implementation of the ELS Phonics scheme has had a positive impact on the Phonics delivery and learning throughout the school.
+As a result, our data was 77% of pupils in Year 1 passing the threshold, this is a cohort of 9 pupils.

-Gaps were identified at Year 4 in terms of multiplication knowledge and therefore preparation for the MTC ensured that the school achieved strong data at Year 4.
-38.5% of our children obtained full marks in comparison to the national average of 30%, 66.5% scored more than 23 marks.
+Gaps were identified at Year 4 in terms of multiplication knowledge and therefore preparation for the MTC ensured that the school achieved excellent data at Year 4.
+89% of our children obtained full marks in comparison to the national average of 30%.
+The other 11% of pupils scored one less than full marks.